openshift/enhancements/enhancements/dns/plugins.md

 # Configurable DNS Plugins

-This proposal provides cluster operators the ability to configure CoreDNS [plugins](https://coredns.io/plugins/) and includes [forward](https://coredns.io/plugins/forward/) as the first plugin implementation.
+This proposal provides cluster admins the ability to configure CoreDNS [plugins](https://coredns.io/plugins/) and includes [forward](https://coredns.io/plugins/forward/) as the first plugin implementation.

 ## Release Signoff Checklist

 - [x] Enhancement is `implementable`
-- [ ] Design details are appropriately documented from clear requirements
+- [x] Design details are appropriately documented from clear requirements
-- [ ] Test plan is defined
+- [x] Test plan is defined
 - [ ] Graduation criteria for dev preview, tech preview, GA
 - [ ] User-facing documentation is created in [openshift/docs]

 ## Open Questions [optional]

-1. Is `operator.openshift.io` the best API group for the proposed `Servers` type?
-2. How are API changes handled for cluster downgrades?
+1. How are API changes handled for cluster downgrades?
-3. Should IPv6 references for `Upstreams` be removed until OpenShift adds IPv6 support?
-4. Is the cluster domain (i.e. cluster.local) an invalid subdomain for `Zones`?
-5. Should the number of `Servers` be restricted due to Gap 4?
+2. Should the number of `Servers` be restricted due to Gap 4?

 ## Summary